Would it be awesome to create radio promotions & contests that go viral and draw many new listeners for your radio?

 Put your unique twist to previous ideas and generate fresh, fun and engaging promos.

 b ) What you want to accomplish

 —Here is an example of thinking about your listeners' needs:

 Not everyone can afford Christmas presents.

 A relevant radio promotion might involve asking listeners to share reasons why they can’t afford presents this holiday season.

 Secondly, you can also use promos to accomplish goals.

 Promoting your radio app?

-Do you have an app, but can't get listeners to install it?
+Do you have a radio app, but can't get listeners to install it?

 Offer listeners who download and use your app a chance to win money or other prizes.